rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 ## Changes
 1.0 - Initial release

-TODO - sort the screenshots
-     - update the readmes

 This task generates a release notes file based on a template passed into the tool.
+The data source for the generated Release Notes is the VSTS REST API's comparison calls that are also used by the VSTS UI to show the associated Work items and commit/changesets between two releases.
+Hence this task should generate the same list of items as the VSTS UI.

+Note: That this comparison is only done against the primary build artifact linked to the Release

 If the template file is markdown the output report being something like the following:

 > Release notes for build SampleSolution.Master
 >